The Hangover Part III: Plot

-In Thailand, Leslie Chow escapes from prison during a prison riot by digging a hole in a wall.
-(Note: This story takes place two years after the events of the previous movie.)
+Two years after the events of the previous movie, Leslie Chow escapes from a high-security prison in Thailand during a prison riot.
 Meanwhile, back in the United States, Alan Garner causes a multi-car freeway pileup after he purchases a giraffe and accidentally decapitates it on a low overpass.
-Furious about the incident, Alan's father Sid, gets into an argument with him, which causes him to die of a heart attack.
+Furious about the incident, Alan's father, Sid, gets into an argument with him, which causes him to die of a heart attack.
 Meanwhile, Alan's brother-in-law Doug Billings informs their friends Phil Wenneck and Stu Price that Alan has been off his ADHD medication for six months and is out of control.
 The group attends an intervention in which Alan agrees to visit a rehabilitation facility in Arizona and seek treatment as long as the "Wolfpack" take him there.

 Phil's minivan is rammed off the road by a rental truck and the Wolfpack is taken hostage.
 Crime lord Marshall later confronts them.
 He says that a few weeks after their shenanigans in Las Vegas, Chow hijacked half of a $42 million gold heist, and, seeing how Alan has been the only one to communicate with Chow during his imprisonment, deduced that they could locate him and retrieve the gold.
 Marshall takes Doug as insurance and gives the others three days to find Chow, or else Doug will be killed.
 Alan sets up a meeting with Chow in Tijuana, where Stu and Phil hide and attempt to drug him.
 However, Alan accidentally reveals their location and Chow forces them to confess they are working for Marshall.
 Chow plans to retrieve the stolen gold from the basement of a Mexican villa he previously owned.
 They break into the house and retrieve the gold, but Chow double-crosses them by locking them in the basement, resetting the security system, and escaping in Phil's minivan.
 They are arrested but are mysteriously released from the police station.
 A limousine picks them up and takes them back to the same villa they helped Chow break into, where they discover that Chow had deceived them: the villa actually belonged to Marshall the entire time, and the gold they stole was the other half that Chow didn't get from Marshall.
 He spares the group for the oversight but kills his head enforcer, "Black Doug," after failing to stop the four, reminding them of their now two-day deadline.